rolecks13/alien_invasion/README.md

-This was my first ever and my biggest project in python.
+This was my first ever project in python.
 I like to think this starts my journey in my programming.